Employee or self-employed? – The common definition of employee in Danish and EU law

 Since large parts of the employment law legislation are mandatory for protection, these rights cannot be deviated from by agreement – even if both parties originally agreed.

-The question of whether a person is an employee or self-employed cannot be determined solely on the basis of the wording of the contract or its organisational affiliation.
+The question of whether an individual is an employee or self-employed cannot be determined solely on the basis of the wording of the contract or its organisational affiliation.
 This requires a specific assessment of the actual working relationship, where both Danish and EU law criteria must be included.

 The Supreme Court’s judgment of 3 April 2025 underlines the importance of this assessment and provides another benchmark in relation to the interpretation of the concept of employee, especially in borderline cases.